October 11, 2023

 - Make sure an adult accompanies children who go trick-or-treating.
+If you’re trick-or-treating with more than three children, bring another parent along, just in case.

 - Make sure all knives and swords that accompany costumes have soft, flexible and short blades.